Skip to content

 One of the best resources for academic assistance is tutoring.
 USI offers free tutoring to students through Academic Skills, which is in the Education Center, room 1111A.
 You can receive tutoring on a variety of subjects, and there is even the Writers’ Room if you need help with a paper.
 If you cannot make it to campus, Academic Skills offers online tutoring as well.
 Give them a call at 812-464-1743, or visit them in ED 1111A for more information.

 Sometimes, the stress of college life or even things outside of school can interfere with academics.
 When this happens, Counseling and Psychological Services (CAPS) is there to help!
 Counseling through CAPS is free to USI students, and it may be just the thing you need to navigate a tough period in your life.
-You can visit the CAPS office in the Orr Center, room 1051, or give them a call at 812-464-1867 to schedule an appointment.
+You can visit the CAPS office on the 2nd level of the Recreation, Fitness and Wellness Center (RFW) 202, or give them a call at 812-464-1867 to schedule an appointment.

 While on probation students are limited to taking 12-13 hours per semester.
 Remember reducing your course load will help you devote more time to each course and increase time spent on academic skills and writing center.
 If you need to take additional hours for a scholarship or financial aid it is important to discuss this with your academic advisor to identify the best course options and plan for success.